 ProQuest SIRS Issues Researcher is a database designed to provide multiple perspectives on complex social issues.
 Including relevant, credible information and tools that equip students to think critically about global controversies.

 Google Scholar - This resource includes free access to some database material for research, however some search results require logins that are not provided by LAUSD.
 As a general tip for high school: don't pay for anything to help you study.
-If you find something on Google Scholar that is asking for a subscription or payment, talk to your teacher or librarian as they may be able to find the resource for free.
+If you find something on Google Scholar that is asking for a subscription or payment, talk to your librarian as they may be able to find the resource for free.

 LAUSD Digital Library - LAUSD has provided a list of additional free resources on a wide variety of topics.
 Please consider exploring these additional resources depending on the type of research you are completing.